arslanyaqoob003/PhoneBook/README.txt

 Getting Started :-

-Install Dotnet Core SDK (https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.101-windows-x64-installer) Go to PhoneBook.Test directory of project using console Enter "dotnet test" command in CMD to Run all 15 tests of use case
+Install Dotnet Core SDK (https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.101-windows-x64-installer) Go to PhoneBook.Test directory of project using CMD Enter "dotnet test" command in CMD to Run all 15 tests of use case